iaminh/iaminh.github.io/_posts/2020-07-25-Deeplink-with-coordinators.md

 header:
   teaser: "assets/images/coordinator-teaser.jpg"
 ---
-There are countless articles about **Coordinator** pattern and how great it is to manage deeplinking, but not many go in-depth on how to actually use them in real production apps.
+There are countless articles about **Coordinator** pattern and how great it is to manage deeplinking, but not many go in-depth on how to use them in real production apps.

 {% raw %}
 <img src="../../assets/images/coordinator-teaser.jpg" alt="">